-Conceived as a 24-hour live-work-play neighborhood and urban center, the high-density, vertical development represented a new direction for Atlanta.
-Three chiseled and sculpted forms occupy a full block in the Buckhead district, creating a signature complex of mixed-use buildings that have impacted both the cityscape and the streetscape.
-The dense complex is rendered airy and accessible with predominantly clear glass cladding, multiple entryways, interior streets and courtyards, and a pedestrian level plaza—Café Street—devoted to shop fronts and restaurants.
-Pocket parks, roof gardens, internal streets, and plazas bring life to the street level and make ideal gathering places for community events.
-Terminus contributes positively to its urban neighborhood by generating pedestrian-level activity and commerce through public accessibility and reinforcement of the city grid.
-The project attracted other high-density development to the area, shaping an environment where the mixture of living, working and playing leads to continuous day and night activity.
+Conceived of as a 24-hour mixed-use neighborhood and urban center, the high-density, vertical development of Terminus expresses the rapid growth of midtown and increasing density of Atlanta.
+Three chiseled and patterned forms occupy a full block in the Buckhead district.
+The expansive complex is made airy and accessible with predominantly clear glass cladding, multiple entryways, interior streets and courtyards, and a pedestrian level plaza devoted to shops and restaurants.
+Pocket parks, roof gardens and plazas bring life to the street level with gathering places for socializing and community events.

 The project brought publicly accessible pedestrian-level activity and commerce to the neighborhood while reinforcing the established city grid.
 Its success has attracted other high-density developments to the area to today make Terminus part of an 24/7 environment that mixes living, working and socializing.